zmilla93/SlimTrade/README.md

 # SlimTrade
 An overlay for Path of Exile that creates macro popups for trade messages.
-Can also scan for custom phrases, track trade history, ignore items, set color themes, and more!<br>
+Can also scan for custom phrases, track trade history, ignore items, set color themes, and more!
+There is an update checker, so you'll always know when new versions are available.<br>
 POE must be run in 'Windowed Fullscreen' or 'Windowed'.

 ## Setup